 “The benefits were itemized more for those women with type 1 diabetes,” Dr. Meltzer said.
-However, that the overall risk for serious adverse outcome was significantly reduced in the prepregnancy care group (odds ratio, 0.26; P=0.04), with participation in the program being the only significant predictor of risk for the combined type 1 and 2 group, Dr. Meltzer noted.
+However, that the overall risk for serious adverse outcome was significantly reduced in the prepregnancy care group (odds ratio, 0.26; P=0.04), with participation in the program as the only significant predictor of risk for the combined type 1 and 2 group, Dr. Meltzer noted.

-Of note, for women with type 1 diabetes, attendance at the prepregnancy program was linked to a higher rate of excessive maternal gestational weight gain (37.7 vs 24.7%, P=0.03), Dr. Meltzer said, adding that clinicians should be aware of this potential outcome when counseling women in prepregnancy care programs.
+Of note, for women with type 1 diabetes, attendance in the prepregnancy program was linked to a higher rate of excessive maternal gestational weight gain (37.7 vs 24.7%, P=0.03), Dr. Meltzer said, adding that clinicians should be aware of this potential outcome when counseling women in prepregnancy care programs.

 Prepregnancy Care Linked to Reduced Health Care Costs